cesar4091/DOM_manipulation/README.md

 DOM manipulation practice.
 This project is an online converter...
-It converts units from the imperial system to the metric sistem and also it can convert units within both systems. https://cesar4091.github.io/Units-Converter/
+It converts units from the imperial system to the metric sistem and viceversa. https://cesar4091.github.io/Units-Converter/